The fermionic DGFF and its scaling limit logCFT: Local fields of the fDGFF

-where $\gamma$ is a large enough discrete corner contour, are well-defined. \end{prop} \begin{proof} The operators are well-defined if they do not depend on the choice of corner contour~$\gamma$ and the choice of field-polynomial representative~$P$.
+\begin{proof} The operators are well-defined if they do not depend on the choice of corner contour~$\gamma$ and the choice of field-polynomial representative~$P$.
 A straightforward application of the discrete Stokes' formula ---see Section~\ref{subsubsec: discrete integration}--- combined with the discrete holomorphicity of the discrete monomials ---Proposition~\ref{prop: monomials}--- and the null fields in Example~\ref{ex: Laplacian is null} is enough to see that the operators are well-defined.
 To see that the operator does not depend on the representative $P$, one just needs to remember that the product of two field polynomials with supports that are at a large enough distance is null if one of the two field polynomials is null.
 For a more detailed proof see Lemmata~4.2 and 4.3 in \cite{AdameCarrillo-discrete_symplectic_fermions}. \end{proof}

 We refer to the operators~\eqref{eq: chi mode}-\eqref{eq: eta mode} and \eqref{eq: chi bar mode}-\eqref{eq: eta bar mode} as the \term{holomorphic and antiholomorphic} \term{current modes}, respectively.
 They constitute a representation of two anticommuting copies of the symplectic fermions algebra, as we state in the following proposition.